Talk to Trip Expert

 For those in the Himalayas who want an authentic Sherpa meal, Shyakpa is not to be missed.
 Whether you are trekking up to Everest Base Camp or just wandering through villages, this stew will warm the trekkers and push them for further journeys into the high Himalayas.

-Available in restaurants along all the trekking routes of both the Annapurna and the Everest region, Sha Phaley is not to be missed by any trekker on the trails.
-Crispy on the outside, it has a savory inside that can be comforting and filling.
-It is a favorite among trekkers and locals because of its delicious flavors that give one the energy they require for mountain adventures.
+Found in restaurants all throughout the trekking trails of both the Annapurna and the Everest region, Sha Phaley is something that no trekker will be able to miss out on the trails.
+Quite crispy on the outside, it has a savory interior that can be comforting and full.
+It is popular among trekkers and locals due to its taste that provide the person the energy that he/she needs when climbing mountains.

-Of all the various kinds of cuisines that the Himalayan Sherpas have, Sha Phaley remains something very unique and satisfying.
-It is the perfect mix of minced meat, vegetables, and spices, giving a taste that is rich and savory; meanwhile, the crust is deep-fried.
-This usually comes with pickles or chutneys, adding to its taste and making it more irresistible.
+Amongst all the different types of cuisines the Himalayan Sherpas offer, Sha Phaley is one thing very unique, yet very satisfying.
+It is the ideal combination of minced meat, vegetables, and spices making it a rich savoury taste; the crust is deep-fried.
+This is normally served with pickles or chutneys to enhance the flavor and make it even more irresistible.

 Sherpa Momos are the most popular variation of Nepal’s favorite dumplings, filled with the flavors of Himalayan Sherpa cuisine.
 Originally, a combination of yak meat or local vegetables provided the filling for these dumplings, which makes for a savory and hearty dish especially during cold weather meals.